m5c/Polyglot/README.md

 ### REST-API

-The REST-APIs resources are aligned according as indicated in below RIF model.
+The REST resources are arranges as indicated in below the RIF model.
+Some resources support optional parameters.

 ![rif](documentation/polyglot-rif.png)

- > Note: ```/api``` is common prequel to all REST calls, for clear distinction to the web-ui.
+ > Note: ```/api``` is common prequel to all REST calls, for clear distinction to web-ui URIs.

 ### Web Frontent